 - Healthy patients: We can provide phone recommendations for veterinarians if your pet is healthy.
 The veterinarian must have examined your pet recently and must communicate the goals of the diet plan to us.
 We can then provide the requested information through the local clinic.
 We may request the veterinarian submit additional testing after we have evaluated the information provided to us.

 - Any patient under the care of another service at the UF Veterinary Hospitals: A board-certified specialist in another clinical service can request a nutrition consultation.
 We can then work directly with the specialist to provide recommendations for in-hospital and outpatient feeding.
 This is often the least expensive consultation option for many patients.

-- Any patient under the care of a board-certified specialist within the state of Florida: We are willing to consult by phone with specialists in the state of Florida if the specialist is willing to help obtain the information we need and manage the patient after our consultation
+- Any patient under the care of a board-certified veterinary specialist: We are willing to consult by phone with specialists if the specialist is willing to help obtain the information we need and manage the patient after our consultation

 - Any patient that attends the nutrition service as an outpatient: For owners able to bring their pet directly to the nutrition service, an appointment may be made directly with one of the veterinarians in the nutrition service.
 During this appointment, a general physical exam will be performed and a careful diet history collected.
 Additional diagnostic tests, or consultation with another specialist, may be recommended to clarify any underlying health issues.
 After review of all of this information, a detailed diet plan will be constructed.
 If necessary, a home-prepared diet will be formulated following your visit.
 Please call 352.392.2235 to arrange an in-person consultation with you and your pet.